Sharon Azrieli: Professional work

+In the fall of 2024, Azrieli created The Hatikva Project concerts, a series of 18 concerts performed over five days in 11 Israeli cities to mark one year since the October 7 Hamas terrorist attack.
+The concerts were held October 30 through November 3, in Haifa, Kibbutz Dorot, Beersheba, Ashkelon, Ashdod, Ra'anana, Netivot, Modiin, Karmiel, Jerusalem, and Tel Aviv.
+The following orchestras participated in the project: the Israel Philharmonic with conductor Lahav Shani, the Jerusalem Orchestra East West with Tom Cohen, the Ra'anana Symphonette, the Jerusalem Academy of Music and Dance, the Rishon Lezion, Beersheba and Haifa orchestras, the Andalusian Ashdod, and several youth orchestras.

+On November 10, 2024, Azrieli performed with the Orchestre Philharmonique du Québec as part of the Violins of Hope concert.
+She sang Ladino songs and two songs by Quebecois composer Gilles Vigneault.

+Film

+Azrieli sang two songs on the soundtrack for the film SHEPHERD: The Story of a Jewish Dog, released in May 2021.

+Azrieli sang the end credits title song of the Canadian film Stand!, which was released in December 2020.

+In August 2020, Azrieli sang the song "Hurry! it's lovely up here" in the Hollywood film Stage Mother, starring Lucy Liu.

+In 2021, Azrieli acted the role of Dina in the film Shttl.
+This film, about the destruction of a Jewish town during the Holocaust, was filmed in Ukraine prior to the 2022 Russian invasion.
+Set in 1941, it was filmed in black and white with flashbacks in color, and performed in Yiddish.

+In 2022, Azrieli performed the role of Helen in the film Irena's Vow.
+This film, directed by Canadian Louise Archambault, is the true story of Irena Gut, a Polish nurse who was awarded the Righteous Among the Nations medal for showing remarkable courage in her attempt to save Polish Jews during the Holocaust.

 Home In Canada

-Working alongside Editor-in-Chief Stephanie Whittaker & art director Randy Laybourne, Sharon took over the Montreal, Vancouver and Toronto magazine Montreal Home in 2016.
-As the publisher of the new incarnation of Home in Canada, Sharon wrote numerous articles on contemporary trends and influencers performing within the creative architectural ethos.
+Working alongside Editor-in-Chief Stephanie Whittaker and art director Randy Laybourne, Azrieli took over the Montreal, Vancouver and Toronto magazine Montreal Home in 2016.
+As the publisher of the new incarnation of Home in Canada, Azrieli wrote numerous articles on contemporary trends and influencers performing within the creative architectural ethos.
 She wrote articles about the Maison & Objet design show at the Paris Nord Villepinte Exhibition Centre and the architectural design of the Orient Jerusalem Hotel.
-Further, Azrieli conducted interviews with Moshe Safdie, Karim Rashid, Frank Gehry, Tiffany Pratt, Mike Holmes, Rita Brianski and Chaki.
-After four successful years, the last issue of Home in Canada was Published on Dec 1, 2020, during the COVID-19 pandemic.
+Furthermore, Azrieli conducted interviews with Moshe Safdie, Karim Rashid, Frank Gehry, Tiffany Pratt, Mike Holmes, Rita Brianski and Chaki.
+After four successful years, the last issue of Home in Canada was published on Dec 1, 2020, during the COVID-19 pandemic.
 Despite the magazine no longer producing print copies, Dr. Azrieli continued to post her interviews on YouTube and other media streaming platforms.